Lax hierarchy, Solitons, Sumrules and a dual Lax hierarchy: Time evolution of the potential and eigenstates

 For integer values of $m$, the potential $U(x,t_m)$ is a solution of the $m^{th}$ member of the Lax hierarchy defined by eqs.
 (1) and (2), which is also referred to as the $(2m+1)^{th}$ order KdV equation.
 We note that the limiting values of $\det A$ in the asymptotic region $x\to \pm\infty$ given by eqs.
 (19) and (20) are still valid when the $t_m$ dependence of $A$ is included.
 Hence using eqs.
 (19) and (20) for the asymptotic limits of $\det A$ and eq.
 (48) to evaluate the time derivative of ${\ln{\lambda_k}}$ it can be shown that

 which is in agreement with eq.
-(41), the sumrule derived in section 3.
+(41), the sum rule derived in section 3.
 Since the eigenstates $[\psi_k]$ in eq.
-(40) are normalised to unity for all $t_m$, the sumrules given by eq.
+(40) are normalized to unity for all $t_m$, the sum rules given by eq.
 (41) are independent of $t_m$ and are valid for any value of $t_m$.